AnushaPB/wingen/paperex/simex/simex_notebook.md

 ## Load simulation results

-The following function loads the results from the simulation and subsets the data for the example walkthrough.
+The following function loads the simulated data and subsets it for the example walkthrough.

 ``` r
 load_middle_earth(subset = TRUE)
 ```

-    ## loading existing file
+    ## nvariants 10000 / nind 200

     ##
     ## --------------------- middle earth data ---------------------